-The acquisition includes a majority interest in the Adelaide wind facility in Ontario, the new 202-MW Forty Mile wind project in Alberta, and a development pipeline with more than 1,500-MW of wind and solar projects at various stages of development, including several late-stage projects.
+Canadian Utilities closed the acquisition of renewable assets from Suncor for a purchase price of \$691 million, net of cash acquired and working capital adjustments, in early 2023.
+The acquisition includes a majority interest in the 40-MW Adelaide wind facility in Ontario, the 202-MW Forty Mile wind facility in Alberta, and a development pipeline with more than 1,500-MW of wind and solar projects at various stages of development, including several late-stage projects.

-Concurrent with the close of this acquisition, Canadian Utilities entered into a new 15-year renewable energy purchase agreement (REPA) with Microsoft Corporation.
-Under the terms of the agreement, Microsoft will purchase 150-MW of renewable energy generated by Canadian Utilities' newly acquired Forty Mile Wind Phase 1 Project in

-Alberta.
-The offtake from the Adelaide wind facility is also contracted under a long-term power purchase agreement.
+Concurrent with the close of this acquisition, Canadian Utilities entered into a 15-year renewable energy purchase agreement with Microsoft beginning July 1, 2023.
+Under the terms of the agreement, Microsoft will purchase 150-MW of renewable energy generated by Canadian Utilities' Forty Mile Wind Phase 1 facility in Alberta.
+The offtake from the Adelaide wind facility is also contracted under a long-term PPA with the Ontario Power Authority until January 2035.